Functional Genome Analysis (B070)

 ..

-Consequently, the complexity in the human proteome is expected to range from a hundred thousand to several million different protein molecules.
-With respect to data interpretation, the situation is additionally complicated by the facts that no function is known for very many of the predicted proteins of multicellular organisms and that the dynamic range of protein expression can be very large indeed.
+The complexity in the human proteome is expected to range from one hundred thousand to several million different protein molecules, all based on the about 22,000 protein-encoding genes.
+The situation is additionally complicated by the facts that not for every protein of multicellular organisms the function is known and that a protein may have different functions dependent on structure variations, interacting partners, location and time of expression.
+Also, the dynamic range of protein expression is very large indeed.

 ..

-Protein microarrays have an enormous potential of developing into a tool that will allow at the protein level the type of global characterisation of molecule mixtures.
-Knowledge of genomic sequences and transcriptional profiles do not allow a reliable description of actual protein expression, let alone an analysis of the proteins' structure and biochemical activities, as well as variations thereof, or a quantitative examination of protein-protein interactions.
-This kind of information, however, is important for a molecular characterisation of physiological or developmental cellular stages and has a broad biotechnical and medical potential.
-Utilising recently developed processes, we are able to perfom such analyses even on a large-scale with nevertheless high reproducibility, a near-single-molecule sensitivity and an accuracy that is as good as ELISA-based assays or DNA-microarray analyses.
+Various mass-spectrometry-based processes exist for a powerful analysis of proteins of an organism or tissue.
+Also, assays such as yeast-two-hybrid analyses in all their facets permit global studies for the identification of interaction partners.
+As a third approach, affinity proteomics has an enormous potential in a global characterisation of molecule mixtures at the protein level.
+Knowledge of genomic sequences and transcriptional profiles do not suffice for a reliable description of actual protein expression, let alone an analysis of protein structures and biochemical activities or a quantitative examination of protein-protein interactions.
+This kind of information, however, is crucial for an understanding of the molecular biology of cells, tissues or whole organisms and has a broad biotechnical and medical potential.
+We perfom such analyses on a relatively large-scale with nevertheless high reproducibility, a near-single-molecule sensitivity, and an accuracy that is superior to ELISA-based assays.

 Antibody microarrays:

-Utilising antibody microarrays, we pursue the analysis of studying variations in actual protein expression, isoform occurrence and other structural variations such as modifications in tissues and body liquids.
-Initially, basic technical processes were studied in detail such as appropriate surfaces, the effect of kinetics and mass transport and well as labelling procedures, for example, in order to establish a working system.
-Detailed protocols are available that allow reproducible and reliable analysis of expression variations on complex protein extracts down to attomolar concentrations.
-Antibodies generation and selection was and is performed in collaborations with company partners as well as EU-funded initiatives that aim at the creation of well-characterised and specific antibodies or other binders (ProteomeBinders; AffinityProteome; Affinomics).
-In addition, improvements of the preparation of protein extracts proved crucial for success, in particularly for analyses of samples from tissue and cell culture.
-The current set-up was and is used in various projects (e.g., MolDiagPaca; Drop-Top; PaCaNet; ARTAMIS) for actual measurements, frequently combining the information on protein levels with other data.
-Also, quantification of the results is performed, either by actual counting of individual molecules or by an analysis of dissociation parameters.
+Utilising antibody microarrays that currently consist of some 3,400 antibodies, we pursue the analysis of studying variations in actual protein abundance, isoform occurrence and other structural variations.
+Basic technical processes are understood in much detail, such as the choice of appropriate surfaces, the effect of kinetics and mass transport and labelling procedures as well as many other aspects.
+Detailed protocols are available that allow reproducible and reliable analysis of expression variations on complex protein extracts from tissues, cells or body liquids down to attomolar concentrations.
+Antibody generation and selection was and is performed in collaborations with companies as well as academic partners, partly within consortia that aim at the creation of well-characterised and specific antibodies or other binders (e.g., Affinomics).
+In addition, improved preparation of protein extracts proved crucial for success.
+The current set-up was and is used in various projects, frequently combining the information on protein levels with other data.
+Also, quantification of the results is performed.

 Protein microarrays: